TOAST-DOCS/Compute-Instance/en/console-guide.md

 ![이미지1](http://static.toastoven.net/prod_instance/win_locale5.png)

 ## Appendix 4.
 Guide for Restarting Instances for Hypervisor Maintenance
-TOAST updates hypervisor software on a regualr basis to enhance security and stability of its infrastructure services.
+NHN Cloud updates hypervisor software on a regualr basis to enhance security and stability of its infrastructure services.
 Instances that are running on a target hypervisor for maintenance must be restarted and migrated to a hypervisor which is completed with maintenance.

 To restart an instance, use the **!
 Restart** button which is created next to each instance name on console.  `Rebooting instances on console or restarting an operating system does not lead into migrating instances to another hypervisor.`